2022 SNOCAP Annual Report!

-“I’m very excited to share this report detailing SNOCAP’s work over this past year.
 There’s lots of content with clickable links to explore.
-I’m especially thankful for the ongoing support of our practices, community partners, and our partners in the Department of Family Medicine and ACCORDS for their financial support of this important work to improve the health and healthcare of Coloradans locally and across the state."
+Many thanks for the ongoing support of our practices, community partners, and our partners in the Department of Family Medicine and ACCORDS for their support of this important work to improve the health and healthcare of Coloradans locally and across the state.

 Burnout is defined as a breakdown of the psychological defenses that a worker uses to cope with intense job-related stress, and can result in poor job performance, lack of interest, and errors.
 Patient perception of their own primary care team’s levels of burnout has not been highly studied, and few articles can be found addressing this perspective.
 This study was conducted in 8 SNOCAP practices throughout the Denver metro area, and in both Northern and Western Colorado.